jelastic-jps/glassfish/README.md

 In Jelastic control panel, click in the down arrow button at the side of 'New environment', and then click in 'import'.
-After that, in 'Local file' tab, click in 'Browse', select the glassfish-cluster.json file, and click in 'Import' button.
+After that, in 'Local file' tab, click in 'Browse', select the manifest.jps file, and click in 'Import' button.

 In the next dialog, set the name of the environment, the region, and click in